gardatech/bugbane/README.base.md

 <!-- [en] -->
 The bb-reproduce tool does the following:
 1. Collects the overall statistics of fuzzers' operation
-2. Minimizes crashes and hangs by reproducing them
+2. Deduplicates crashes and hangs by reproducing them
 3. Records information about each unique reproducible bug
 4. Generates a JSON file with the stats and the bugs data
 5. Saves test cases resulting in reproducible crashes and hangs to disk